What is Missing Middle Housing?

 The term can be defined in many ways, primarily referring to housing types and designs with the following characteristics:

-- See materials from the 2016 Leckey Forum on Missing Middle Housing, featuring Daniel Parolek of Opticos Design and panels on policy/regulatory and financial considerations.
+See materials and videos from the 2016 Leckey Forum on Missing Middle Housing, featuring Daniel Parolek of Opticos Design and panels on policy/regulatory and financial considerations.

-- Missing Middle Design Galleries allow community members to visualize the potential of missing middle housing.
+View the AHS Missing Middle Design Gallery to visualize the potential of missing middle housing.